aces/loris-php-api-client/README.md

 # OpenAPIClient-php

-The LORIS API uses standard HTTP error codes.
+LORIS REST API for clinical data ingestion and management.
+Standard HTTP error codes are used.
 Responses contain either an empty body or a JSON object.

 For more information, please visit [https://github.com/aces/loris](https://github.com/aces/loris).